brewchetta/learn-co-submitting-blog-troubleshooting/README.md

 # Troubleshooting Guide: Submitting Your Blog Through Learn-Co

 If you're having trouble submitting your blog through the learn-co website, you aren't alone!
 In order to publish a blog, learn-co hosts its blogs through [github pages](https://pages.github.com/).
-More often than not, it's an issue with creating the repository that causes issues.
+More often than not, it's an issue with creating the repository that causes publishing to fail.

 ### First:
 See if you already have github pages set up.
 Search for one of your repositories called `username.github.io` where `username` is (you guessed it) your github username!